evabihari/bggcli/README.rst

 Notes:

-  * Only the ``objectid`` column will be used for this operation: this is the internal ID managed by BGG.
+  * Only the ``collid`` column will be used for this operation: this is the internal ID managed by BGG.
 All other columns will just be ignored.

 Export a collection